bjssacademy/quick-git/README.md

 ![Alt text](images/conflicts1.PNG)

-Now, on our feature branch, we commit our changed file, and attemp to merge from ther master branch:
+Now, on our feature branch, we commit our changed file, and attempt to merge from the master branch:

 ![Alt text](images/conflict2.png)